CL: Bayern Munich can write history, says Arjen Robben

-A one-goal deficit vs Real in the semis notwithstanding, star midfielder says Bavarian giants are capable of
+A one-goal deficit vs Real Madrid in the Champions League semifinals notwithstanding, star midfielder says Bavarian giants Bayern Munich are capable of making the finals and winning the title

 Munich: Arjen Robben says Real Madrid can expect to feel the heat at Bayern Munich’s Allianz Arena tonight allowing the holders to make home advantage count in the Champions League semi-final, second-leg.